sh0derun/portfoliojs/README.md

 As you see `--file-path` option is required to specify csv file path but the other options are optional.

-Lastly this is an exampleif you provide all options:
+Lastly this is an example if you provide all options:
 ```sh
 node . --file-path=./res/transactions.csv --token=BTC --date=2019-10-25
 ```